breadworshipper/SEA-Technical-Challenge-Backend/README.md

 pip install -r requirements.txt
 ```
-After that you'd only need to run
+After that you'd only need to run the command below to start the server
 ```bash
 python manage.py runserver
 ```

+## Highlights
+- Hosted the database on supabase
+- All endpoints are prefixed with "api/v1/"
+- Ping me on discord (id: breadworshipper) to get invited to the postman workspace